zulfajuniadi/unity-ecs-navmesh/README.md

 `void RegisterPathFailedCallback(FailedQueryDelegate callback)` is used to register the path failed handler.

-`void RequestPath (int id, Vector3 from, Vector3 to)` is used to query the navmesh.
+`void RequestPath (int id, Vector3 from, Vector3 to, int areaMask)` is used to query the navmesh.
 The `id` field is for you to set.
 In this example project the ID is set to entity ID to determine which result belongs to which entity.

 Upon successful query, all registered success callbacks will be called with the `id` of the request and the `Vector3[]` path.
 On failure, all registered failure callbacks will be called with the `id` and the `PathfindingFailedReason` enum.